PRIVACY IMPACT ASSESSMENT

 Identify Risks

-The level of risk across all systems can be quantified in a consistent manner based on the data stored in the system and its usage.
-According to the type of data, the systems can have different levels of vulnerabilities toward incidents like theft, unexpected changes, and illegitimate access to data.
+The level of risk across all systems can be quantified in a consistent manner based on the data stored in each system and its usage.

 The assessment evaluates how the data is being processed in a given context and identifies the inherent risks.
 Each risk is then analyzed to determine its severity, probability, and potential impact, which is then compared against existing risk controls and measures to identify the residual risks.

 Based on this evaluation, an action plan is drafted to ensure the implementation of the required controls to address the residual risks.
-The PIA also ensures that the implemented controls are commensurate with the inherent data risk and the criticality of the system, and also consistent with the risk exposure of the systems.
+The PIA also ensures that the implemented controls are commensurate with the inherent data risk, the criticality of the system, and consistent with the risk exposure of the systems.